tamu-stat315/Team5_Final_Project/README.md

 Copy the full URL and past it into your browser to open the Jupyter environment

-ps - Our 4th code block takes about 10 - 20 min to run
+ps - Our Feature Engineering takes about 10 - 20 min to run